 Following a series of Cabinet-level meetings, the Quad was upgraded to a Head of State-level summit in March 2021.
 At that meeting, the four nations confirmed the importance of the rule of law and agreed to cooperate in various fields.
 For instance, they agreed to launch the Quad vaccine partnership which will deliver up to a billion doses of Indian-made coronavirus vaccine to Southeast Asia and potentially elsewhere by the end of 2022.
 They also agreed to accelerate cooperation to address climate change by launching the Quad Climate Working Group.
 In short, the four nations demonstrated their intent to cooperate to contribute to the public good.
 However, in their joint statement, they neither directly criticized China nor agreed to initiate new security cooperation.
 Although holding the summit meeting was a major step forward, the future of the Quad remains uncertain.

 Looking back, the development of the Quad has not been smooth.
 The Quad first met in 2007 after a proposal from Prime Minister Abe.
 At this working-level meeting, Quad members and Singapore agreed to participate in the next iteration of Malabar, the annual exercise that was originally a U.S.-India bilateral event.
 However, the Quad meeting and the multilateral Malabar exercises elicited displeasure from China.
 The Quad appeared to herald an Asian NATO or a multilateral institution designed to target China.
 The then-newly-elected Kevin Rudd government in Canberra announced that it would not seek to participate in the Quad in January 2008.
 India also assured China that it had no intention of excluding China when the leaders of both countries met.
 The United States also appeared reluctant to press on.
-As a result, the Quad disappeared without gaining momentum as the “China threat” thesis had yet to find consensus.
+The “China threat” thesis had yet to find consensus.
 Moreover, in September 2007, Abe, the Quad’s biggest cheerleader, stepped down due to health reasons.
-Soon after, the idea of having regular meetings was quietly shelved.
+The idea of having regular meetings was quietly shelved.
 Although it was revived in November 2017 in the face of China’s growing assertiveness in the maritime domain, its evolution has been slow due to the member states’ persistent cautious approach.